 If you are interested in joining the Editorial Board for JCTP, please complete the electronic application: https://iastate.qualtrics.com/jfe/form/SV_aftKx1Cc9pxB7yR.

 Tyanez Jones, Senior Editor

 Tyanez is a third year doctoral student in Curriculum and Instructional Technology.
 She believes social justice work requires the use of multiple platforms for negotiating individual differences, guiding practices towards action, and disrupting the structures of inequality and injustice.
-My specific interest in social justice as an educator centers around health disparities and student learning.
-I am excited to participate in the work occurring at the JCTP because it provides me an opportunity to serve and be in community with other SJ scholars whose research extend far beyond my area of influence.
+Her specific interest in social justice as an educator centers around health disparities and student learning.
+Participating in the work occurring at the JCTP is exciting because it provides me an opportunity to serve and be in community with other SJ scholars whose research extend far beyond my area of influence.
 In my free time I enjoy spending quality time with my family playing all sorts of games, sports, and being physically active.

 Paul S. Hengesteg, M.Ed., Editor

 Paul Hengesteg is a second-year doctoral student studying higher education administration, and hold a student affairs masters degree and graduate certificate in education for social justice from Iowa State.
 My desire to join the editorial board of the JCTP stems from my interest in being able to engage in the research and publication process while still a student.
 I appreciate the unique ways that research and advocacy for social justice issues can be realized and look forward to learning what cross- and inter-disciplinary scholars from all corners of the globe are doing to make a difference with research and praxis as their vessel.
 Before graduate school, I held professional positions with the University of Delaware’s Office of Equity and Inclusion as well as the National Gay & Lesbian Chamber of Commerce, the Shakespeare Theatre Company, the New Harmony Project, and the Indiana Repertory Theatre.